CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 ### **1.** SSH Into the Launch Pad EC2 Instance
 You will need a copy of the `AppD-Cloud-Kickstart-AWS.pem` file in order to SSH into your Launch Pad EC2 instance.
 You can obtain a copy of the `AppD-Cloud-Kickstart-AWS.pem` file from your lab instructor.

-Otherwise: Use the key pair that you created in [Lab Exercise 1](lab-exercise-01.md).
-Remember to substitute the name of your downloaded '.pem' file for 'AppD-Cloud-Kickstart-AWS.pem' in all of the remaining lab exercise steps.
+Otherwise: If you created a new SSH key pair in [Lab Exercise 1](lab-exercise-01.md), remember to substitute the name of your downloaded '.pem' file for 'AppD-Cloud-Kickstart-AWS.pem' in all of the remaining lab exercise steps.
 <br>
 You will use the user name '**centos**' with no password to SSH into the Launch Pad EC2 instance.
 <br><br>